This blog post is a short little write-up about some random memory I have, which I thought was worth sharing.

 THREE CATS ON-THE-GO

 One particular cat struck a chord with me.
 She was a tortoiseshell, which means she was covered in orange and black patches, in case you don't know your cats.
 She was smallish, and cute, with yellow eyes.
 What I noticed early on was that she had a strange way of moving.
-She walked very gingerly; very deliberately.
-Her little cat steps were measured, and she would throw a lot of pauses in, after every few movements.
-When she paused sometimes she would twist her head a little, and hold it for a bit, like she was pondering something.
+She walked very gingerly and with great care.
+After a few measured steps she would pause and twist her head a little, and hold it for a bit, like she was pondering something.
 At some point the owner told me that this cute, little tortoiseshell cat, that he called Missy, or Lil' Miss, was completely blind.
 I already had a soft spot for this small cat, but when I found out the poor thing was blind, I really fell for her.
 She had such big, beautiful yellow eyes I was surprised to hear she couldn't see, but being blind did explain her unusual way of moving.

 Growing up, we always had cats.
 At this stage of life, when I was backpacking through Central America, I was a cat person, not a dog person.
 Dogs smelled and were rambunctious, and needed too much attention.
 I liked cats' take-it-or-leave-it demeanor, and their independence.
 The cats my family had acted like they didn't need us, and they would dole out little snatches of affection on their own terms.
 All of the cats we had were Siamese, and this may have played a role in their personalities; Siamese cats are known for being highly intelligent, yet aloof.
 Contrary to my Siamese experiences, the felines that ran amok at Hospedaje Central, which was the name of the hostel where I was staying, weren't aloof at all.
 They craved attention, for the most part.
 Probably because the hostel had so many people coming and going, none of the cats could count on any "sure things" when it came to grooming and attention.
 So when they found a "live one," like me, willing to interact and scratch behind their ears and rub their bellies, they ate it up.